jack-linkit/ContactUpdates/readme.md

 # TODO
 - add webscraping capability
 - refactor so majority of contact manipulation is done from the main file/function
-- Fix issue with empty rows being output to new_report.csv

 # Considerations
 ## Specific Decisions Made